ignacio-nacho-barbano/typescale-garden/README.md

 ## The Plugin

 The plugin facilitates the direct importation of the typographic scale into Figma, streamlining the often tedious process of manually creating design tokens.
+You can find it [here](https://www.figma.com/community/plugin/1318298863966194157/typescale-garden-import-tool).

 ## The Server (Upcoming)